epeios-q37/epeios/tools/xdhq/examples/common/Descriptions.md

 ## `Widgets` ([file](./Widgets/Main.html))

 You will see here some widgets in action.
-Corresponding HTML code will be displayed.
+Click on *Source code* to see corresponding HTML and Python code.

 ## Misc